MegaPirateNG/Docs/documentation/compile.md

 # Install MegaPirateNG on your flight-controller

-If you just want to install MegaPirateNG on your flight-controller and using Windows you can try the dedicated [FlashTool](flashtool).
+If you just want to install MegaPirateNG on your flight-controller we recommend our [FlashTool](flashtool), which is supported on Windows and MacOSX.

 If you want to compile it yourself or have special configuration needs that are not possible with the FlashTool, follow this page.